• Khadim Ali 'Sermon on the Mount' 2020, collection National Gallery of Australia, Canberra. Photo: Marc Pricop.

 #KhadimAli

 Ali’s interest in tapestries developed soon after his parents’ home in Quetta, Pakistan was destroyed by suicide bombers.
-Amongst the rubble and debris left from the blast, a collection of rugs and weavings remained the only thing intact: miraculously able to withstand the reign of terror inflicted upon his family and community.
-In this new large-scale tapestry, and other works, Ali explores the impact of war, trauma and displacement drawing parallels from the Book of Shahnameh, a Persian literary masterpiece comprising of 50,000 couplets and written between c.
-977 and 1010 CE.
+Amongst the rubble and debris left from the blast, a collection of rugs and weavings remained the only thing intact, miraculously able to withstand the reign of terror inflicted upon his family and community.
+In this new large tapestry and other works, Ali explores the impact of war, trauma, and displacement drawing parallels from the Book of Shahnameh, a Persian literary masterpiece comprising of 50,000 couplets, written between c.977 and 1010 CE.

-Just like the many great mythic tales in the Shannameh, Ali’s intricate works depict stories of demons and angels, conquest and war through the lens of the persecuted Hazara community.
+Like the many great mythic tales in the Shannameh, Ali’s intricate works depict stories of demons and angels, conquest and war, through the lens of the persecuted Hazara community.
 Expressing the profound grief, trauma and loss experienced at the hands of modern-day warfare, Invisible Border is a necessary and vital exhibition during a time of political propaganda, violence, and fear.

 View the digital exhibition guide here.